3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/homework/README.md

 When you're ready to submit your work,

-1. Push your code to your fork of the class repo.
-2. File an issue on the class repo titled "Your Name -- w01d03".

-The issue should include:
+To the atl-wdi9-hmwork channel, include:

--   A link that points back to your fork.
+-   A link that points back to your fork/github repo.

 -   A 'comfort' score on how you feel about the material, from 1 (very uncomfortable) to 5 (very comfortable)